topherCantrell/robots-piCreate/challenges/README.md

 Earn badges for completing the following challenges!

+Do you have ideas for other challenges?
+Send them to me in email or fork this repo and add them yourself!

 | Badge | Challenge |
 | ----  | ----      |
 | [The Musician](./Musician)              | Make music with the robot's song system. |